iPaulPro/scaffold-lens/README.md

    Visit your app on: `http://localhost:3000`.
 You can interact with your smart contracts using the contract component and review all transactions in the block explorer.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

    Copy the burner wallet address from the top-right navbar menu.

-4. **Set up environment**
-    Open `config.ts` in the `packages/hardhat` directory and set `LENS_HUB` to the address of the burner wallet provided by the nextjs project.

-5. **Deploy**
-   On a third terminal, from the root directory, deploy the Lens contracts locally:
-    ```bash
-    yarn deploy:lens
-    ```

-   This command deploys the full Lens Protocol on the local network.
-Put your contracts  in `packages/hardhat/contracts`.
-The `yarn deploy:*` commands use the scripts located in `packages/hardhat/deploy` to deploy the contracts to the specified network.

 ## Debugging